piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 Overriding bundle templates
 ---------------------------

-You can override every bundle template that you wish in your theme, that's the main goal of themes.
+You can override every bundle template that you wish in your theme and that's the main goal of themes.
 Suppose that e.g.
 **FooThemeBundle** is the current theme for the request, and the **Default** controller with the **index** action from the **BooBundle** will be performed.

-The BooBundle:
+The BooBundle resources:

 ```
 BooBundle/